Compliance Requirements for Hong Kong Companies

 Tax Filing with Inland Revenue Department

-It is a requirement of Hong Kong Company law that both local and foreign companies should maintain audits and also prepare an annual filing for the profit tax return in accordance with the Inland Revenue Department of Hong Kong.
+It is a requirement of Hong Kong Company law that both local and foreign companies should maintain audits and also prepare an annual filing for the profits tax return in accordance with the Inland Revenue Department of Hong Kong.

-As a matter of fact, the Profit Tax Return (PTR) are generally issued by the IRD on 1st of April every calendar year for the filing of tax returns to the registered companies.
+As a matter of fact, the Profits Tax Return (PTR) are generally issued by the IRD on 1st of April every calendar year for the filing of tax returns to the registered companies.
 For newly incorporated registered companies, the PTR is sent on the 18th month of the incorporation date.

 All the companies need to file the tax return within one month of notification sent by the IRD.
 The business entities can also request for an extension, if somehow the businesses fail to submit the annual tax return by the due date or are granted an extension.
 Otherwise, startups have to face the penalty or even prosecution charges.
 Before filing the tax return for your company, you need to attach the following documents: